verticalsoftware/vertical-cli/docs/advanced.md

 ### Manually binding a property

 In rare cases, the application may need to manually provide a binding value for a property.
-This is accomplished by providing a custom binding implementation.
+This is accomplished by defining a binding implementation.

 The following example binds a dictionary which is not supported by the framework out-of-box.
 The implementation splits string into key/value pairs using a multi-valued arity symbol.